lumpiluk/photo-editing-analysis/README.md

-# Empirical Analysis of Your Photography Habits
+# Empirical Analysis of Photography Habits

 This project allows you to analyze one or multiple of your photo folders and generate plots for the following metrics:
 - Time between photos